phlipper/chef-htop/README.md

 _NOTE:_ On RedHat/CentOS, the RPM is downloaded from [RepoForge](http://pkgs.repoforge.org/htop/)

-# RECIPES
+## Recipes

 * `htop` - The default recipe.

-# USAGE
+## Usage

-This cookbook installs htop if not present, and pulls updates if they are installed on the system.
+this cookbook installs htop if not present, and pulls updates if they are installed on the system.

-# ATTRIBUTES

-None

-## Basic Settings
+## Attributes

-None
+none

 ## Contributing